Dining with a View of the Crater at Volcano House

 Convenient Location

 Located within the grounds of the park itself, it’s certainly a popular resting place for wary travelers coming to or from a day of exploration and excitement.
-While you’ll likely want to grab a reservation to avoid disappointment, it’s possible to walk or hike to the restaurant from your previous destination with ease.
+While you’ll need to grab a reservation to avoid disappointment, it’s one of the most conveniently located restaurants when visiting the park.

 Sunset Views of the Crater

 Perhaps the most defining feature of the restaurant, the dining room’s position overlooking the Kilauea caldera and the Halemaumau Crater is a stunning backdrop.
-At sunset, the deep blue skies break dramatically in two, with a fiery red-orange glow carving vertically into the night, resulting in one of the most-photogenic natural phenomenons you’ll ever see.
+At sunset, when an eruption is active, a fiery red-orange glow carves into the night, resulting in one of the most-photogenic natural phenomenons you’ll ever see.

 1 Crater Rim Drive